⚡ Market Update 💷 Savings 5 min read 30 March 2026

 ⚠️

-Situation as of 15 March 2026: Top easy-access savings accounts are paying up to 4.55% AER and 1-year fixed bonds up to 4.35%.
+Situation as of 30 March 2026: Top easy-access savings accounts are paying up to 4.75% AER (Tembo, includes bonus) and 1-year fixed bonds up to 4.66%.
+Fixed bond rates have risen sharply this week as markets respond to global volatility — 5-year bonds now pay 4.55% AER, more than 1-year accounts.
 Markets had been expecting the Bank of England to begin cutting rates during 2026, but rising energy prices and global uncertainty have made that timing less clear.
 For savers, today's rates may persist longer than previously expected.

 Why savings rates are still high